 This guide focuses on the tasks that you must complete in order to install and configure Identity Manager.
+Before you start with the installation

 If you are new to NetIQ Identity Manager, the information in the below sections will acquaint you with the solution and the components that it comprises.
 The components that you can download and install is determined by your Identity Manager Edition.